PuppyTinder/puppy-tinder/README.md

 - [x] User can like or not like a dog profile.
 - [x] User can view their previous likes.
 - [x] User can view their matches.
+- [x] User can view a list of conversations with other dogs.
 - [x] User can message a match.

 **Optional Nice-to-have Stories**